RaaKioko/Phone-apps/README.md

 # Phone-apps
-Designing mobile apps from scratch with the help of AI
+Designing mobile apps from scratch with the help of AI.
+WIP for now until some apps are done.